opf/openproject/docs/bim-guide/README.md

 ### Is it possible to use OpenProject BIM without Revit?

 Yes!
 The Revit Add-In is just additional to the OpenProject BIM core functionality.
-It's still possible to import and export BCF XML as you like and stay interoparable with any other Software for BIM Issue Management.
+It's still possible to import and export BCF XML as you like and stay interoperable with any other Software for BIM Issue Management.

 ### Are integrations with other BIM software planned?

-Yes, we want to develop some other integrations to stay interoparable with other BIM software and make BIM Issue Management with OpenProject BIM much easier.
+Yes, we want to develop some other integrations to stay interoperable with other BIM software and make BIM Issue Management with OpenProject BIM much easier.